MESAHub/mesa/star/test_suite/starspots/README.rst

-to an age of 24.63 Gyr using MESA's implementation of the YREC (Yale Rotating Evolution Code) SPOTS formalism introduced by `Somers et al. (2020; ApJ) <https://ui.adsabs.harvard.edu/abs/2015ApJ...807..174S>`__
+to an age of 24.63 Gyr using MESA's implementation of the YREC (Yale Rotating Evolution Code) SPOTS formalism introduced by `Somers et al. (2020; ApJ) <https://ui.adsabs.harvard.edu/abs/2015ApJ...807..174S>`__ Compare to Figure 15 in Section 7 of MESA Instrument Paper VI.

 The impedence of the surface flux due to magnetic pressure from starspots is parameterized in the style of an atmospheric boundary modification.
 As first described by